greenat92/openstreetmap-aws-lamda/README.md

 ## Things to be enhanced

--1 to make response much faster we can use: - use the cache to cache the rest api response if the user request the same bounding box and the expiration time for example month like google maps recommaned to cache geodata with thier api. - maybe as good suggestion for bigsize bbox to split it into chunks and send multi requests and at the end gather the chunks to get the wanted bbox.
+-1 to make response much faster we can use:

+- use the cache to cache the rest api response if the user request the same bounding box and the expiration time for example month like google maps recommaned to cache geodata with thier api.

+- maybe as good suggestion for bigsize bbox to split it into chunks and send multi requests and at the end gather the chunks to get the wanted bbox.

--3 Cocerned big size bbox openstreetmapt recommands to planet.osm to request bigsize bbox. there's also recommandation to use overpass apis to stream big size geodata from openstreetmap overpass apis.
+-3 Concerned big size bbox openstreetmapt recommands to planet.osm to request bigsize bbox. there's also recommandation to use overpass apis to stream big size geodata from openstreetmap overpass apis.

 -4 for logging and monitoring i use aws lamda built in logging system.